jgkaplan/whitespaceTranspiler/README.md

 More examples can be seen in the `test` folder.

 ## TODO and limitations
+- Boolean short circuiting (and check that booleans work as intended)
 - User input
 - Builtin functions
 - Including other files (preprocessor)